GeoffSCollins/PolTools/docs/_sources/TES_fold_change_heatmap.rst.txt

 **-b, --bp_width**             Total distance shown on the heatmap.
 Default is 400,000 bp.
 **-w, --width**                Width of the heatmap in pixels.
 Default is 2,000 px.
 **-e, --height**               Height of the heatmap in pixels.
 Default is 2,000 px.
-**-g, --gamma**                Gamma correction of the heatmap.
-Default is 2.2, which is no gamma correction.
 **-m, --max_black**            Maximum value to consider as black.
 Default is the max value found.
 Decreasing this number will make the image darker.
 **--minor_ticks**              Distance in bp between minor tick marks.
 Default is 10,000 bp.
 **--major_ticks**              Distance in bp between major tick marks.
 Default is 50,000 bp.